franktranvantu/java-web-development-with-spark/README.md

-# Sending Responses
+# Accepting Requests

-Let’s explore how to capture a request from the web browser and send a response back.
-This is equivalent to outputting in a standard application.
-Let’s get the Handlebars template engine installed, so you will not need to create a huge escaped string.
+Now that you have sent the responses down to the client, let’s figure out how you can capture their input and kick off a brand new Request/Response loop.
+You will gather information from the web form we pushed, down to the client.